PavelLaptev/JSON-to-Figma/README.md

 ### 🎀 What's new

--   New version built with React
+-   The new version built with React
 -   Ability to load a JSON from URL
 -   Better errors handling
 -   Refactored functions.
 Lighter and more efficient methods
--   Parsing of JSON files with any ammount of nested levels.
+-   Parsing of JSON files with any amount of nested levels.

 ---